 The Typical Legal Counsel Job Description in Financial Services

 General Counsels in the financial services sector are usually asked to oversee a wide array of duties, which often include compliance, ethics, risk, commerciality, legality and client engagement.

-As stated in our article Commerciality and Corporate Responsibility: the Evolution of the General Counsel, the role of General Counsel has emerged - and gained massive popularity since - within the financial services sector during the 2008 financial crisis.
+As stated in our article Commerciality and Corporate Responsibility: the Evolution of the General Counsel, the role of Legal Counsel has emerged - and gained massive popularity since - within the financial services sector during the 2008 financial crisis.
 Appointing a senior legal practitioner has proven useful to not only increase overall business profitability but also to make a company thrive in the ever-changing regulatory environment and new legal market.

 What Are The Duties of a General Counsel in Financial Services?

 Whilst the duties may change from firm to firm, the typical General Counsel job description will encompass, but are not limited to, the below:

 Providing sound and expert legal advice to executives

 Putting in place internal governance policies and managing how external factors could impact the business

 Anticipating legal issues and estimating their risk